-In 2019, YouTuber named 40 things that'll happen before 2030 - how are his predictions doing?
+In 2019, YouTuber predicted 40 things that'll happen in football before 2030 - what did he predict?

 1. Kylian Mbappe will become the first £300m player

-This probably wasn’t a bad shout but he probably didn’t expect Mbappe to run his contract down at Paris Saint-Germain.
-He could be leaving for free in the summer.
+This probably wasn’t a bad shout considering Kylian Mbappe cost around £160m back in 2017 when he was just 18 years old.
+But The Irish Guy probably didn't expect to remain at Paris Saint-Germain for the entirety of his contract.
+He could potentially be leaving for free in the summer of 2024.
+Although with all the money in Saudi Arabia, there is plenty of time for this prediction to come true.

 2. Neymar will become first £1m-a-week player